Frequently Asked Questions

 There are things you should know and do before you begin treatment with RYBREVANT®.
 Learn about the steps you can take to help you have the best possible treatment experience.

-- Learn how to prepare for RYBREVANT® + LAZCLUZE™ as a first treatment of NSCLC with exon 19 deletions or exon 21 L858R mutations here
+- Learn how to prepare for RYBREVANT® + LAZCLUZE™ as a first treatment for NSCLC with EGFR exon 19 deletions or exon 21 L858R mutations here

-- Learn how to prepare for RYBREVANT® + chemotherapy as a first treatment of NSCLC with EGFR exon 20 insertion mutations here
+- Learn how to prepare for RYBREVANT® + chemotherapy as a first treatment for NSCLC with EGFR exon 20 insertion mutations here

-- Learn how to prepare for RYBREVANT® as a second treatment of NSCLC with EGFR exon 20 insertion mutations here
+- Learn how to prepare for RYBREVANT® as a second treatment for NSCLC with EGFR exon 20 insertion mutations here

 If you have any medical questions, you should always ask your doctor.